Following my climb up Skiddaw on the first day of my holiday, I fancied something a little bit more sedate, though at times no less hair-raising.

 Despite everything, the Romans did have a bath house, though I suspect nothing like the famous Roman baths in Bath.
 There were stores, sleeping quarters, central squares, gateways through the outer wall, everything you expect from a Roman site but this one just happened to be here.

-I noticed an elderly man had entered the ruins; he was having difficulty in finding a way in without getting wet, so I came over and gave him a hand.
+I noticed an elderly man had entered the ruins; he was having difficulty in finding a way in without getting his feet wet, so I came over and gave him a hand.
 He told me how exciting his drive was here, a little too exciting for his wife who apparently did not want to leave the car under any circumstances and was recuperating with a cup of tea.

-I could have stayed for much longer even though I had stayed there for quite a stretch of the afternoon.
+I could have stayed for much longer even though I had all ready stayed there for quite a stretch of the afternoon.
 Just by chance I looked up the pass at the windy road and saw a car coming down it rather slowly.
 Despite the lack of speed, I heard a lengthy screech of brakes and a few seconds later a loud crash.
 The car hadn’t come off the edge but had either hit a large boulder on a bend or gone into the inside face.
 This rather made my mind up that I would go home the long way round.

 The road down to the valley remained narrow and at first a little testing but soon I was back in the green, and I soon came across a lovely old pub where I decided I need a little reward before I drove home.